Speeding up VP9 Intra Encoder with Hierarchical Deep Learning Based Partition Prediction: VP9 Intra-mode Superblock Partition Database

+Our new database contains content from only a single episode of each television series.
 We divided our database into training and validation sets, as summarized in Table \ref{table:database_summary}, where the letters M and E indicate cinematic ``movies" and television ``episodes," respectively.
+The division was conducted such that there was no overlap in content between the training and validation sets, i.e. entirely different movies and television series were used for each set.
 Table \ref{table:database_summary} also specifies the percentage of computer graphics image (CGI) content in each set.
 Although the superblocks database of Netflix content cannot be made publicly available (due to the content licenses), we do provide the code for the modified VP9 decoder at \cite{repo}, which can be used to generate a similar database from a set of VP9 encoded bitstreams and their original source videos.
+The test set was created from publicly available content, different from the Netflix contents used in the training and validation sets, as described later in Section \ref{subsec:performance}.